rubyworks/loadable/README.md

 Place this in your shell's configuration file, such as `~/.bashrc`.

-If you do not want the default setup you can require `loadable/system' instead.
+If you do not want the default setup you can `require 'loadable/system'` instead.
 This will load in Loadable system, but only add an `OriginalLoader` to the `$LOADERS` list, leaving off the Ruby and Gem loaders.